Stage 4 ovarian cancer has spread to other body organs such as the liver or lungs. The main treatments are chemotherapy and surgery.

 - your general health

 You can have chemotherapy on its own to shrink the cancer as much as possible and to slow it down.
-You may have radiotherapy to relieve symptoms, depending on where in the body the cancer has spread.
+You might have radiotherapy to relieve symptoms, depending on where in the body the cancer has spread.

-Instead of cancer treatments you might have other treatments to help relieve your symptoms.
+Instead of cancer treatments, you might have other treatments to help relieve your symptoms.
 For example, treatment for fluid in the abdomen (ascites) or for a blocked bowel.

 Targeted cancer drugs